cc5212/2019-reddit-comments/README.md

 # Methods

-We use  SPARK to perform a set of map/reduce tasks as follows:
+We used SPARK to perform a set of map/reduce tasks as follows:

-1. To map we use  ((subreddit_id, subreddit), 1) pairs to map the comments per subreddit.
+1. To map we use ((subreddit_id, subreddit), 1) pairs to map the number of comments per subreddit.
 2. Reduce process works counting the number of comments by each subreddit.

 With this pipeline we can count the comments per subreddit, and then also get the global count.
 We can, then, filter the results for specifics topics, like r/gameofthrones subreddit.
 We can also use the hour and day as key, and obtain the counts per timeframe.